Joseph T. Heistand

-Joseph Thomas Heistand (March 3, 1924 – October 14, 2008) was a WWII Veteran and later became the Bishop of the Episcopal Diocese of Arizona from 1979 to 1992.
+Joseph Thomas Heistand (March 3, 1924 – October 14, 2008) was a WWII Veteran who served as the Bishop of the Episcopal Diocese of Arizona from 1979 to 1992.

 Early life

 Heistand was born on March 3, 1924, in Danville, Pennsylvania, the son of the Reverend John Thomas Heistand, who later became Bishop of Harrisburg and Alta Hertzler.
 He studied at Trinity College in Hartford, Connecticut but in 1943, he left and enlisted in the U.S. Army.

 Military service

 Heistand served in the 29th Field Artillery, Third Infantry Division.
-During the Italian campaign, he was awarded the Bronze Star for valorous conduct at the battle at Anzio.
+During the Italian Campaign, he was awarded the Bronze Star for valorous conduct at the Battle of Anzio.
 He was also awarded the Purple Heart, the Oak Leaf Cluster, and the Croix de Guerre for his combat in France.

 Education

 Upon his return, he finished his studies at Trinity College and graduated with a bachelor's degree in economics.
 In 1948, he was briefly employed by the International Harvester Company but a year later, he commenced studies at Virginia Theological Seminary where he graduated in 1952.